DVB: Finland

 DVB-T transmissions were launched on 21 August 2001.
 The analogue networks continued alongside the digital ones until 1 September 2007, when they were shut down nationwide.
 Before the analogue switchoff, the terrestrial network had three multiplexes: MUX A, MUX B and MUX C. MUX A contained the channels of the public broadcaster Yleisradio and MUX B was shared between the two commercial broadcasters: MTV3 and Nelonen.
 MUX C contained channels of various other broadcasters.
 After the analogue closedown, a fourth multiplex named MUX E was launched.
 All of the Yleisradio (YLE) channels are broadcast free-to-air, likewise a handful of commercial ones including MTV3, Nelonen, Subtv, Jim, Nelonen Sport, Liv, FOX, TV5 Finland, AVA and Kutonen.
 There are also several pay channels sold by PlusTV.

 Italy

 In Italy, DVB-S started in 1996 and the final analogue broadcasts were terminated in 2005.
 The switch-off from analogue terrestrial network to DVB-T started on 15 October 2008.
-Analogue broadcast was ended on 4 July 2012 after nearly four years of transition in phases.
+Analogue broadcast ended on 4 July 2012 after nearly four years of transition in phases.